sophiasosafiscella/VLBI_timing/README.md

 This is a GitHub repository for the source code used in the publication titled "The NANOGrav 15-Year Data Set: Improved Timing Precision With VLBI Astrometric Priors".

 Our software scripts and the input data files are available from our GitHub repository (https://github.com/sophiasosafiscella/VLBI_sporc).
 Our Python code requires the `astropy`, `PINT`, and `uncertainties` packages.
 The input `.par` and `.tim` pulsar timing data files are available from https://zenodo.org/record/7967584.
+The timing astrometric data were processed using \texttt{PINT}, and the results were recorded in the file `timing_astrometric_data_updated.csv`.
 The VLBI positions are obtained from the literature and stored in `msp_vlbi.csv`.
 The calibration source positions for the millisecond pulsars are stored in `cal.csv`.

 The scripts must be executed in the following order: